Radiation Forces and Torques on Janus Cylinders: Conclusion

+We have investigated the radiation drag, lift, and torque on metallo-dielectric and dielectric Janus cylinders under TM$^z$-polarized plane-wave illumination at $a/\lambda = 1$, where full-wave solutions of Maxwell's equations are required.
+The lattice Boltzmann method (LBM) was employed and validated against analytical solutions for the metallo-dielectric case, showing excellent agreement in far-field scattering intensity, radiation force, and torque across a wide range of dielectric constants and interface orientations.

 For the metallo-dielectric Janus cylinder, the drag peaks when the dielectric half faces the incoming wave, while drag, lift, and torque exhibit stronger fluctuations in this configuration and smoother variations when the PEC half is exposed.
-Furthermore, the drag approaches that of a circular PEC cylinder when the PEC side faces the incident wave.
+Furthermore, when the PEC side faces the incident wave, the drag recovers that of a homogeneous PEC cylinder of the same radius.
 These trends demonstrate the critical role of interface orientation and dielectric constant in shaping the radiation response of metallo-dielectric systems.

-For the dielectric Janus cylinder, we fixed the dielectric constant of one half ($\varepsilon_{r_1}$) and varied both the dielectric contrast ($\varepsilon_{r_2}/\varepsilon_{r_1}$) and the orientation $\phi_0$.
-Across the three cases considered ($\varepsilon_{r_1}=1,2,5$), the maximum drag, lift, and torque values remain of similar magnitude, but the response becomes increasingly structured with higher $\varepsilon_{r_1}$.
-In particular, sharp variations emerge in the force and torque maps, reflecting enhanced sensitivity of the system to small changes in permittivity contrast and orientation.

-Another key outcome of this work is the identification of resonance-driven features in both metallo-dielectric and dielectric Janus cylinders.
-These appear as localized peaks, sign reversals, and sharp gradients in the force and torque distributions.
-They arise from constructive interference and field localization inside the particle, and they underline how subtle changes in material or geometry can lead to drastic modifications of the radiation response.
-Such resonances provide potential routes for selectively amplifying or suppressing specific force components.
+Notably, as the dielectric constant increases, the torque response undergoes a continuous qualitative transition in which oscillatory features progressively emerge, giving rise to additional torque-free orientations that represent new stable and unstable equilibria.